-- All controlled hunting opportunities will be by permit only. - Permits will be issued through a lottery drawing conducted by the Ohio Division of Wildlife (ODOW). - All applicants must meet the minimum participation standards set forth by the ODOW, including a valid hunting license and either-sex and/or antlerless deer permit(s). - Permitted hunters will be assigned a hunt unit, hunters may not actively pursue game outside of their assigned hunt unit. - Hunt units will be established on a facility-by-facility basis based upon existing site conditions. - Controlled hunting opportunities will be archery only, unless otherwise noted where deemed safe, select regional facilities located in rural areas of the county will have separate firearm hunting opportunities. - Archery permit periods for selected hunters will be 1-week in length, with eight (8) separate permit windows beginning on October 1st and continuing into late November.
-Properties such as Hitchcock Woods and Huntington Woods which are archery only will have a total of sixteen (16) permit windows which will extend through January. - Firearm permit periods will be 2-days in length, with five (5) separate permit windows being allotted for firearms hunts which will take place every other weekend through December and January. - All facilities will remain open to the public during archery season and applicable facilities will be closed to the public during firearms hunts. - Hunters are not permitted to harvest any deer exhibiting a unique color phase (albino, piebald, melanistic, etc.).
+- All controlled hunting opportunities will be by permit only. - Permits will be issued through a lottery drawing conducted by the Ohio Division of Wildlife (ODOW). - All applicants must meet the minimum participation standards set forth by the ODOW, including a valid hunting license and either-sex and/or antlerless deer permit(s). - Permitted hunters will be assigned a hunt unit, hunters may not actively pursue game outside of their assigned hunt unit. - Hunt units will be established on a facility-by-facility basis based upon existing site conditions. - Controlled hunting opportunities will be archery only, unless otherwise noted where deemed safe, select regional facilities located in rural areas of the county will have separate firearm hunting opportunities. - Archery permit periods for selected hunters will be 1-week in length, with eight (8) separate permit windows beginning on September 29th, 2024 and continuing into late November.
+Hitchcock Woods and Huntington Woods will have a total of sixteen (16) permit windows (archery only) which will extend through January. - Firearm permit periods will be 2-days in length, with five (5) separate permit windows being allotted for firearms hunts which will take place on consecutive weekends throughout the month of December. - All facilities will remain open to the public during archery season and applicable facilities will be closed to the public during firearms hunts. - Hunters are not permitted to harvest any deer exhibiting a unique color phase (albino, piebald, melanistic, etc.).

 A list of MetroParks controlled hunting rules and regulations will be provided to each hunter.
 These rules, in addition to the MCMP park-wide rules and regulations and ODOW statewide hunting regulations will be enforceable by MCMP Police and/or the County Wildlife Officer.
 Please see appendix (E) for the full list of MCMP Controlled Hunting Rules and Regulations.

 Pros and Cons of a Controlled Hunting Program: